AI Is Technical.

 What We Do

-AIColabs works at the decision level — not the tool level.
-We help leadership teams structure how AI is evaluated, adopted, governed, and aligned with institutional priorities before implementation pressure takes over.
+We help leadership teams structure how AI is evaluated, governed, and implemented before momentum takes over.

 1